 Julia Nyman: High-level… When you have a big emotional stake in a purchase or a sale or anything, there can be a lot of things that will cloud your judgment and say “Oh, I can just deal with that later” or “Oh, that’s not a big deal” when you would really be fighting to death to get something taken care of for a client of yours… Just like you don’t diagnose yourself when you have an illness, or you don’t represent yourself when you go to court; you hire an attorney.

 In real estate I think it’s very important to hire a professional.
 We also have a pact in my office that we won’t represent ourselves, or we have the best 2 out of 3 rule… There are a couple professionals and I, and we make sure that everyone is one the same page about decisions, so that everyone has their say and can help each other make the best ones possible.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: What’s the best way the Best Ever listeners can get in touch with you?
+Joe Fairless: Best ever way the Best Ever listeners can get in touch with you?

-Thanks for being on the show, I’m really grateful.
+Thanks again for being on the show.
 I hope you have a best ever day, and we’ll talk to you soon.